OpenSWPC/OpenSWPC/doc/md/English/2._Parameter_Settings/0201_description.md

 nx = 1024 ! number of grids
 ```

 The order of the parameter definition can be changed freely.
-If a parameter is not specified, `OpenSWPC` may use a pre-defined default variable in some cases.
-In such a case, the use of the default-parameter will be included in the standard error output.
+If a parameter is not specified, `OpenSWPC` may use a pre-defined default variable if the missing parameter is not critical for executing computation.
 Note that there are parameters that must be defined explicitly.
 Multiple definitions of the same parameters in a single parameter file are not recommended; however, in this case, the first definition may be adopted.
 It is acceptable to leave blanks before and after the equal sign; however, **it is not permitted to have a blank space between the minus character and succeeding numbers** (e.g., `’- 35.0’` is not allowed).
 It is recommended to **use quotation marks around string parameters**.
 Without them, the directory path character ('/') may be unexpectedly interpreted as a termination of the string parameter.

+!!!
+Caution
+    If a non-essential parameter is not given in the parameter file, an information message will be displayed in the standard error output as an example below:
+    ```txt
+    [info] key XXXX is not found.
+    [info]     Use default value YYYY instead.
+    ```

 ## An Example Parameter File